The Federal Courts and Congress: Additional Sources, Alternative Texts, and Altered Aspirations, 86 Georgetown Law Journal 2589 (1998)

 Date of Authorship for this Version

 Resnik, Judith, "The Federal Courts and Congress: Additional Sources, Alternative Texts, and Altered Aspirations" (1998).
 Faculty Scholarship Series.
-Paper 778.
+778.